Frequently Asked Questions

 Where do you work?

-Latin America, Southeast Asia and Africa.
+Latin America, the Caribbean, South and Southeast Asia and Africa.
 Our priorities are areas of high biodiversity and/or extensive wilderness where opportunities exist for achieving long-term conservation gains.

 ICFC expenditures and modus operandi